vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 - All configuration files for core applications, documentation and flings are stored on GitHub with changes committed there before being applied to servers.
 - Each VM tier has an updated snapshot on Digital Ocean for easy deployment to horizontally scale, or to replace failed systems quickly.

+## Documentation

+Our documentation website runs directly from the free tier of Digital Ocean's app platform.
+It is a [Hugo](https://gohugo.io) static website using the [PaperModX](https://github.com/reorx/hugo-PaperModX) theme.
+It's automatically generated anytime there is an push event to the [underlying Git repo](https://github.com/vmstan/vmstio).
+It uses an integrated CDN provided by Digital Ocean.

 ## Monitoring

 We monitor the health and availability of our infrastructure in a few different ways.